githubEdit

 UI elements are only visible when the player is standing inside the scene's LAND parcels, as neighboring scenes might have their own UI to display.
 Parts of the UI can also be triggered to open when certain events occur in the world-space, for example if the player clicks on a specific place.

 Build a UI by defining a structure of nested UIEntity objects in JSX.
-The syntax used for UIs is very similar to that of React (a very popular javascript-based library for building web UIs).
+The syntax used for UIs is very similar to that of Reactarrow-up-right (a very popular javascript-based library for building web UIs).

 A simple UI with static elements can look a lot like HTML, but when you add dynamic elements that respond to a change in state, you can do things that are a lot more powerful.